-The update archive can the be loaded using the Axon update tool. which you can download in the "Downloads -> Software -> Images" section of our knowledgebase.
+The update archive can the be loaded using the latest Axon OS image. which you can download in the "Downloads -> Software -> Images" section of our knowledgebase.

 I do need to stress that while we may be able to repair the device for a charge if things go wrong, performing the steps above is not supported or covered by our warranty in the case of user error.

 Now looking at it, it is the same page and version.